SFDO-Tooling/Snowfakery/tools/faker_docs_utils/fakedata_header_full.md

 [detailed docs](https://snowfakery.readthedocs.io/en/feature-fake-data-docs/locales.html)
 about how to use fake data in each of the other languages.

+The default locale is `en_US`: United Statesian Engish.

 Let's say that you want to generate fake data for France instead of the United States.